 Other films discussed on CinemAddicts is the Rebecca Hall/Dan Stevens relationship drama Permission and the punk rock feature Bomb City.
 Both open February 9.
 Take a listen below to the latest episode of CinemAddicts!

-Fast Times at Ridgemont High, celebrates its 35th birthday.
+One of the most iconic high school films of all time, 1982’s Fast Times at Ridgemont High, celebrates its 36th birthday.
 All these years later, it’s still a lot of fun to watch the movie, especially since you’re seeing performances by young versions of future Academy Award winners like Nicolas Cage, Sean Penn, and Forest Whitaker.
 The film was the first written by Cameron Crowe, who won an Oscar himself for writing Almost Famous.
 Sean Penn’s character, lovable stoner Jeff Spicoli, was one of the film’s standout roles, and Penn told us he has nothing but great memories about making the film.
 (Click on the media bar below to hear Sean Penn)

 Nicholas Cage, however, had a different experience — especially since he wasn’t playing the role he’d really hoped to get.
 (Click on the media bar to hear Nicolas Cage)

 Director Oliver Stone’s cinematic journey through the politics and pivotal events that shape America continue with Snowden.
 This time out, however, the scope of the film reaches a worldwide level thanks to Edward Snowden’s (Joseph Gordon-Levitt) decision to expose the illegal surveillance methods by the National Security Agency.